corda/samples-kotlin/Solana/bridging-token/README.md

 The Corda network (including node configurations) and all required Solana wallets/accounts are created automatically by the sample integration test.

-- Before any bridging occurs, the`Shareholder` must own some `APPL` stock tokens.
+- Before any bridging occurs, the`Shareholder` must own some `AAPL` stock tokens.
   These tokens are issued by `WayneCo` as part of the original `StopPayDivided` sample.

 - On Solana, the sample creates and funds wallet accounts for: `Bridge Authority`, both shareholders, and the token mint